Select your language

 Immunoproteasome research (Meiners lab)

-Fig.1: So-called standard proteasomes are expressed in all non-immune cells.
-Following stimulation with interferons or LPS, immunoproteasomal catalytic subunits are induced, which assemble into an immunoproteasome.
-This is constitutively expressed in immune cells.
+Figure 1: Standard versus immunoproteasome.
+So-called standard proteasomes are expressed in all non-immune cells.
+After stimulation with interferons or inflammatory cytokines, immunoproteasomal catalytic subunits are induced and assemble into an active immunoproteasome.

-Our research aims to elucidate the role of the immunoproteasome for immune cell function and its dysregulation in disease.
-Currently, we are establishing novel transgenic animal models for immunoproteasome-related research which we aim to use for validation of specific immunoproteasome inhibitors as a new treatment approach for inflammatory and chronic diseases.
-For clinical studies, we have established medium-throughput proteasome activity profiling in peripheral blood cells to screen large patient or population-based cohorts for altered proteasome activities.
+Our research aims to investigate the role of the immunoproteasome in the function of immune and parenchymal cells and its dysregulation in diseases.
+We are currently establishing novel transgenic animal models for immunoproteasome research, which we intend to use for validation of specific immunoproteasome inhibitors as a new treatment approach for inflammatory and chronic diseases.
+For clinical studies, we have established methods for the systematic determination of proteasome activity in peripheral blood cells in order to examine large patient or population cohorts for altered proteasome activities.

-Our focus is the regulation of B cell and mast cell (MC) function and their role in immune response in physiological settings and chronic lung diseases (CLDs).
-Specifically, we would like to understand how membrane proteins of the tetraspanin family are involved in the regulation of immune cell function and whether/how targeting of tetraspanins would be applicable for treatment of CLD.
-By using different genetic mouse models and antibody-mediated tetraspanin targeting we are characterizing cell type-specific tetraspanin interaction partners and tetraspanin function.
+Our focus is on regulating the function of B cells and mast cells and their role in the immune response in physiological situations and in chronic lung diseases.
+In particular, we want to understand how membrane proteins of the tetraspanin family are involved in regulating immune cell function and whether/how modulation of tetraspanin function could be used to treat chronic lung diseases.
+Using various genetic mouse models and antibody-mediated tetraspanin targeting, we characterize cell type-specific interaction partners and functions of these membrane proteins.

-Immunologie und Zellbiologie Abbildung3Fig.3: Degranulation of mast cells (degranulated content is stained using fluorescent Avidin-DyLight 650, B)
+Immunologie und Zellbiologie Abbildung3Figure 3: Degranulation of mast cells (released granules were stained with fluorescent avidin-DyLight 650, B)

 Leibniz-Gemeinschaft „ImmunoPROteasomes in LUNG health and disease“ – PRO-LUNG